-Contingent payments related to milestones will be recognized immediately upon satisfaction of the milestone and contingent payments related to royalties will be recognized in the period that the related sales have occurred.
+Contingent payments related to milestones were recognized immediately upon satisfaction of the milestone and contingent payments related to royalties were recognized in the period that the related sales have occurred.

 Revenues from royalties will be recognized as they accrue in accordance with the terms of the relevant agreement.